devgiraffe/marmot-programmers/README.md

 	★ Delivery an .Apk and a Source code zipped with the results.

-* **About Unity version:** The current version of Spine (Animation tool) doesn't have suport to the Unity 2017, it is recommended to use the version 5.6.3f1 of Unity engine.

 *All assets and animations created by Alexandre Chaves. http://chavesworks.tumblr.com/*